Luchador/GUD/tools/geditor/docs/SETUP_MARKERS.md

   the pad's horizontal look direction, and the base rests on the stan floor when it can be resolved; otherwise it retains the pad's authored height.
 - `intro_camera.glb`: every fixed camera in the intro list.
-- `outro_camera.glb`: every cutscene camera in the object list.
+- `outro_camera.glb`: cutscene cameras in the object list.
+Identical camera records used by multiple script tags share one marker.
 Deleted-character tombstones also use the camera record type, but do not create camera markers.
 - `intro_spline_point.glb`: each control point in the solo intro swirl path.
   An orange curve shows the camera's travel between the points.